Abdominal Cuts Review - Does This Fat Burner Work? Are lack of results and side effects deal breakers?

 Abdominal Cuts is not your grandmother’s product.
-Lately there has been plenty of talk concerning this one, so we took it upon ourselves to dig deep and write a complete review, focusing closely on the side effects, ingredients, clinical studies and level of customer care.
-Moreover, we examined dozens of user responses from the internet.
-We then took all the data we collected and compacted this information to give you the bottom line.
+Our in-depth review focused on the side effects, ingredients, clinical studies and level of customer care.
+Moreover, we examined hundreds of user responses and comments.
+Then, we summarized and condensed to give you the info you need.

 Abdominal Cuts has been around since 2010.
-All of the products can be purchased via the company website.
-Also, these supplements use LiquidGel technology, which allows for faster absorption.
-Natural safflower oil is used in Ab Cuts, but read on…
+All of the products can be purchased via the company website and through trusted retailers.
+We like that we found some positive customer comments and that some supplements include a few natural ingredients, but read on…

-“After three days I was so bloated and belching constantly,” said another dieter.
+“After three days I was so bloated and belching constantly,” said another.

 The Science – “Evidence?”